 - A place for academic leaders to call their professional home within the national organization for biomedical and health informatics training programs

-- Special exhibition rates at the AMIA Annual Symposium*
+- Special exhibition rates and Learning Showcase opportunities at the AMIA Annual Symposium*

 - Strategy meeting at the AMIA Annual Symposium